-- Describes personal experiences, making context and events clear. - Uses suitable vocabulary to describe thoughts and feelings. - Attempts to engage and/or influence the reader through vocabulary and/or use of language.
+- Describes personal experiences, making context and events clear. - Uses suitable vocabulary to describe convey thoughts and feelings. - Attempts to engage and/or influence the reader through vocabulary and/or use of language. - Applies key features of chosen genre appropriately.

 When writing imaginatively and creatively: